hydrosine/OpensipsStats-2-InfluxDB/README.md

 # OpensipsStats-2-InfluxDB
 Scripts for pushing data from opensips management interface to influxdb.
 Makes use of the mi_datagram module in opensips.
+This script can be run on multiple boxes all pushing data to the same InfluxDB.

 There are 2 scripts available.